kyle-gonzales/LabExercise3/README.md

         print success
     else:
         print the index of the first unmatched opening bracket by popping out all the other brackets from the stack until one is left.

+###
+    Take input from user.
+    Create a new BracketsChecker object.
+      //Initialized by converting the string to a list of String items checkBrackets()